nin9/simple-notification-service/README.md

    Single notifications are intended for a single user or a small goup of users while topic notifications are intended for a large number of users.

 3. NotificationService defined in **notification_service.js** decides the appropiate service **SingleMessageService/TopicMessageService** to handle the notification based on its type, these services then call the providers to send the notification to the consumers.

+4. This service has no public APIs, the only of way of communication with the it is by sending messages through **rabbitmq**.

 ## Scenario